-We are extremely grateful to the 13 donors who have funded the butter sculpture workshop at Dolma Ling Nunnery.
+We are extremely grateful to the 13 donors who funded the butter sculpture workshop at Dolma Ling Nunnery and Institute.

 The art of making sculptures out of yak butter has been practiced by monks in the monasteries in Tibet for over 400 years.
 As part of elaborate rituals and celebrations, particularly the New Year, butter sculptures can be huge and impressive or tiny and intricate, but all require painstaking skill, learned from an excellent teacher and through years of practice.